-16. Before we replace the keeper plate, chamfer the rear of the brake shoes with a needle file to make sure the brakes don't foul the wheels.
+16.Before we replace the keeper plate, chamfer the rear of the brake shoes with a needle file to make sure the brakes do not foul the wheels.

-17. Lift the keeper plate back into position, trying not to let the two parts of it separate, and fasten down with the four screws.
+17.Lift the keeper plate back into position, and fasten down with the four screws.
 You can now place on the track and apply a little power to make sure the driven axle revolves freely.
 Remember to connect the tender plug otherwise it won't work!

-18. Next we tackle the coupling rods and the connecting rod big ends.
-The Hornby holes are too large for Gibson crankpins, so we need to bush them with the Gibson bushes available just for this purpose.
+18.Next we tackle the coupling rods and the connecting rod big ends.
+The Hornby holes are too large for Gibson crank pins, so we need to bush them with the Gibson bushes available just for this purpose.